zlypher/zlypher.github.io/data/posts/first-contribution-to-mdn.md

 * **true**: The browser supports it, but the exact version is unknown
 * **false**: The browser doesn't support it

 Okay so what shall we enter? `true`?
 That would be possible, but it would be neat if we know the actual version.
-Well, [caniuse.com](https://caniuse.com/#feat=input-color){:target="_blank" rel="noopener noreferer"} thinks that it is supported since version 14 and sure enough, we find a [Microsoft support ticket](https://wpdev.uservoice.com/forums/257854-microsoft-edge-developer/suggestions/6514216--input-type-color){:target="_blank" rel="noopener noreferer"} with an official response stating that it is indeed shipped since EdgeHTML 14.
+Well, [caniuse.com](https://caniuse.com/#feat=input-color) thinks that it is supported since version 14 and sure enough, we find a Microsoft support ticket (wpdev.uservoice.com/forums/257854-microsoft-edge-developer/suggestions/6514216--input-type-color **Not Available anymore**) with an official response stating that it is indeed shipped since EdgeHTML 14.

 So what is there left to do?
 We simply fork the repository, edit the `color.json` file and enter `"14"` as the `version_added` for `edge` and `edge_mobile` and create the pull request.
 To ease the pain for the reviewers, we provide the link to the microsoft support ticket.